playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 # The Problem with Modals; CSS Stacking Contexts

-Let's rebuild the modal from before in our framework of choice:
+Let's build the "Delete file" modal we saw in our framework of choice:

 <!-- tabs:start -->